 The opinion of the younger generation

-The first Columbus Day was celebrated way back in 1792 to commemorate the 300th anniversary of Columbus landing.
+They celebrated the first Columbus Day way back in 1792 to commemorate the 300th anniversary of Columbus landing.
 In 1934 it became a national holiday while President Franklin D. Roosevelt was in office.

 Coming to terms with the past